Posted July 30, 2014Tweet

 7.4 million jobs were eliminated.

 Since that period, though, hiring has resumed.
-7.7 million jobs have been added back to the U.S. economy -- a 104-percent recovery in terms of "employed persons".
-The jobs are not of equal pay or stature, but an increase in the number of employed persons remains a positive for the nation.
+8.6 million jobs have been added back to the U.S. economy -- a 116-percent recovery in terms of "employed persons".
+The jobs are not of equal pay or stature, but an increase in the number of employed persons is a net-positive.

-Furthermore, unemployment rates have dropped, down more than three-and-a-half points.
+Furthermore, unemployment rates have dropped, down more than four percentage points.

-Should April's job data show strong, the Fed may make a move to accelerate its QE3 taper, which may result in higher mortgage rates.
+Should June's job data read stronger-than-expected, the Fed may make a move to accelerate its QE3 taper, which may result in higher mortgage rates.

-Analyst calls are for as many as 215,000 net new jobs created in April.
-You may want to lock your mortgage rate before the Friday morning release is made, however.
-If the actual reading approaches 200,000, mortgage rates are likely to rise.
+Analyst calls are for as many as 223,000 net new jobs created in June.
+Consider locking your mortgage rate before the Friday morning release is made.
+If the actual reading beats Wall Street estimates, mortgage rates will likely rise.

 Today may be your best chance to get a really low rate.
 Compare live rates now.
-The steps are free, fast, and there's no obligation to continue whatsoever.
-You don't even need your social security number to begin.
+Rates are available for free with no social security number required to get started, and with no obligation whatsoever.

 The information contained on The Mortgage Reports website is for informational purposes only and is not an advertisement for products offered by Full Beaker.
 The views and opinions expressed herein are those of the author and do not reflect the policy or position of Full Beaker, its officers, parent, or affiliates.